-After 150 years of excavating dinosaur fossils and describing and naming more than 1,200 dinosaur genera, it might seem that paleontologists have learned most of what there is to know about dinosaurs.
-But that’s not the case at all.
-Instead, new dinosaur genera are being discovered faster than ever before.
-Most are in the southern continents of Africa and South America, and they include some of the biggest and strangest dinosaurs known.
+New types of dinosaurs are being discovered faster than ever before.
+Most are in the southern continents of Africa and South America and they include some of the biggest and strangest dinosaurs known.

-Often quite different from their more familiar North American counterparts and adorned with bizarre frills, bumps, dorsal sails, and crests, these new southern “terrible lizards” are changing many of our perceptions about dinosaurs.
+Often quite different from their more familiar North American counterparts, including the list of state dinosaurs, and adorned with bizarre frills, bumps, dorsal sails, and crests, these new southern “terrible lizards” are changing many of our perceptions about dinosaurs.

 Dynamic Dinosaur Discoveries

-Southern dinosaurs are the latest chapter in dinosaur paleontology, a discipline that began in the late 1800s when dinosaur fossils were discovered in the American West.
+Digging for dinosaurs in the Southern hemisphere is the latest chapter in dinosaur paleontology, a discipline that began in the late 1800s when dinosaur fossils were discovered in the American West, including the La Brea Tar Pits.
 At that time, the United States, as a rapidly developing nation, was ready and eager to fully exploit its dinosaur-fossil resources.
 It had paleontologists available to excavate the bones, museums, and universities to display them, and newspapers and magazines to publicize them.

 Attracting worldwide attention, these fossil recoveries established the United States as the center of dinosaur excavation and research.
 During the following decades, many Americans grew up believing that such familiar North American dinosaurs as Tyrannosaurus, the long-necked sauropod Brontosaurus (now Apatosaurus), and the duck-billed hadrosaurs were representative of dinosaurs worldwide.
 But now, the plethora of recent southern-dinosaur discoveries are revealing that dinosaur diversity is far greater than previously realized.